FediLoRA: Practical Federated Fine-Tuning of Foundation Models Under Missing-Modality Constraints

 \subsection{Comparative Study of Information Preservance}

 In this experiment, we examine the amount of information retained in LoRA parameters during training, comparing FediLoRA with HetLoRA.
-Specifically, We track the $L_2$ norm of the aggregated global LoRA for each epoch, where the $0$-th round is the norm of initialized parameters.
-This experiment is done at SAM-LLaVA dataset.
+Specifically, we track the $L_2$ norm of the aggregated global LoRA for each epoch, where the $0$-th round is the norm of the initialized parameters.
+This experiment is performed on SAM-LLaVA dataset.
 FediLoRA and HetLoRA are initialized with the same parameters.
-From Figure \ref{fig:l2norm}, we see that after the first epoch of aggregation, a notable difference emerges in their $L_2$ norms: HetLoRA drops to around 10 under both missing modality ratios, while FediLoRA maintains a level above 20.
+From Figure \ref{fig:l2norm}, after the first epoch of aggregation, a notable difference emerges in their $L_2$ norms: HetLoRA drops to around 10 under both missing modality ratios, while FediLoRA maintains a level above 20.
 This showcases that compared to HetLoRA, FediLoRA is able to keep the information away from being diluted.
-It is also mentioned by the authors of HetLoRA, that they aim to balance high data complexity (abundant training data) with low-rank LoRA and low data complexity with high-rank LoRA.
-When clients with high data complexity use different ranks—such as both low-rank and high-rank configurations—important information from high-rank clients may be diluted during aggregation across heterogeneous ranks, especially when these clients possess highly complex training data.
+As mentioned in HetLoRA~\cite{emnlp/ChoL0FJ24}, their aggregation strategy aims to balance high data complexity (abundant training data) with low-rank LoRA and low data complexity with high-rank LoRA.
+Important information from high-rank clients may be diluted during aggregation across heterogeneous ranks, especially when these clients possess highly complex training data.